-The Stafford’s Second Empire-style design is attributed to architect Nicholas Joseph Clayton, an advocate of the High Victorian movement, who loved to draw inspiration from the classic architectural styles of the era to create elaborate ornamentation.
-Bricks used for the building were handmade at the Quinn Walker Ranch on Skull Creek, near Columbus.
-The iron threshold and columns were made by The Galveston Iron Works.
+The Stafford Opera House’s Second Empire-style design is attributed to architect Nicholas Joseph Clayton, an advocate of the High Victorian movement.
+Mr. Clayton drew inspiration from the classic architectural styles of the era to create elaborate ornamentation.
+The building is constructed of brick with iron in the foundation.
+It has a metal mansard roof and parapets.
+The bricks were handmade on the Quinn Walker Place at Skull Creek, near Columbus.
+All of the metal work for the interior columns, thresholds, and lintels were cast at the Galveston Foundry in Galveston.
 A gas chandelier lighted the hall.
-The current globes are duplicates of the ones that originally hung in the building.
+The glass globes are reproductions of ones that originally hung in the building.

-The last performance at the Stafford Opera House during this era was in 1916.
-Mrs. Stafford sold the building to Mr. Guilmartin who owned the local Ford Motor Company dealership, which he housed on the first floor of the building.
-It was rumored that someone killed his prized bird dog and no one would admit to the crime.
-So to punish the town he tore down the stage curtain and put it over his hog pen.
+The last performance at the Stafford Opera House during that era was in 1916.
+Mrs. Stafford sold the building to Mr. Guilmartin who owned the local Ford Motor Company dealership.
+Mr. Guilmartin moved his dealership to the first floor of the building.
+It was rumored that someone killed his prized bird dog but no one would admit to the crime.
+To punish the town, he tore down the Opera House stage curtain and put it over his hog pen.

 The 1886 Stafford Opera House was listed in the National Register of Historic Places in 1973.
 Today, the Columbus Historical Preservation Trust, Inc. (CHPT) owns the property and carries on the tradition of presenting live theater and entertainment on the Grand Hall stage.
 The space is also used for weddings, meetings, conventions, school and church functions, and other events.